Changes to your service

 What are the changes?

-Council decided at its Ordinary Meeting on 21 November 2018, that it will stop providing Aged and Disability services from 1 January 2020.
+Council decided at its Ordinary Meeting on 21 November 2018, that it will stop providing Aged and Disability service delivery from 1 January 2020.

 At the 15 May 2019 meeting, Council resolved to cease provision of the Regional Assessment Service contract on 30 September 2019.

 These decisions are a direct result of changes that the Commonwealth Government has proposed.
-This will impact all services provided by Council's Aged and Disability Department.
+These changes will impact all services provided by Council's Aged and Disability Department.

 Why is the change happening?